 Her stress-busting massage is ideal for office workers and computer users.
 She’s also qualified to give pre and postpartum massage, including working with sufferers of SPD.

-Pawel’s a massage therapist who has a particular interest in movement – he’s been practicing martial arts, pilates, yoga, Brazilian Jiu Jitsu and functional fitness for many years.
+Pawel’s an osteopath and massage therapist who has a particular interest in movement – he’s been practicing martial arts, pilates, yoga, Brazilian Jiu Jitsu and functional fitness for many years.
 He’s also a keen hiker and backpacker.

-Pawel is a full member of the Institute of Sports and Remedial Massage.
+Pawel is a full member of the Institute of Sports and Remedial Massage, and is registered with the General Osteopathic Council

 Susie loves food!
 She believes that food is the simplest, cheapest, healthiest, pleasure we have, and that eating the right food for our body can make us feel great.
 Likewise, eating the wrong food for our bodies can make us feel dreadful.
 This is of course easier said than done, as we are all individuals and our lifestyles, tastes, beliefs and health all affect what we eat and drink.